In the guide below, we discuss the following points:

 Lastly, LCAs have the benefit of being able to break down impact by life cycle stage (in addition to the entire life cycle)

-Identifying stages that have the most environmental impact for a particular product or thing can be an extremely effective and efficient way to make improvements to products that lead to more eco friendly products and processes
+Identifying stages that have the most environmental impact for a particular product or thing can be one potential way to make improvements to products that lead to more eco friendly products and processes

 But, all changes and improvements usually involve trade offs to consider, such as cost, efficiency, performance, aesthetics, and so on.